Lawn darts

-Lawn darts (also known as Javelin darts, jarts, lawn jarts or yard darts) is a lawn game for two players or teams.
+Lawn darts (also known as javelin darts, jarts, lawn jarts, or yard darts) is a lawn game for two players or teams.
 A lawn dart set usually includes four large darts and two targets.
-The game play and objective are similar to those of both horseshoes and darts.
+The gameplay and objective are similar to those of both horseshoes and darts.
 The darts are typically 12 inches (30 cm) in length with a weighted metal or plastic tip on one end and three plastic fins on a rod at the other end.
 The darts are intended to be tossed underhand toward a horizontal ground target, where the weighted end hits first and sticks into the ground.
 The target is typically a plastic ring, and landing anywhere within the ring scores a point.

 Starting in the late twentieth century, the safety of metal-tipped lawn darts was called into question in several countries.
 After thousands of injuries and at least three children's deaths were attributed to lawn darts, the sharp-pointed darts were banned for sale in the United States and Canada.
-They are still legal in the European Union.
+They are still used in the European Union but the sharp pins have been replaced with a rounded bottom, sometimes magnetic so it sticks to a mat.